Predicting Word Learning in Children from the Performance of Computer Vision Systems

-In this paper, we investigate whether we can capture the visual difficulty of learning words by examining the performance of object classification and image captioning systems.
+In this paper, we investigate whether we can capture the visual difficulty of learning words by examining the performance of classification and image captioning systems.
 Since these systems need to solve similar problems to children, they may face the same difficulties.
 We look at how well object classification and image captioning systems perform for different categories of words (such as animals vs. furniture), and use the resulting performance measures to predict children's word learning.
 Our results show -- across different tasks and architectures -- that the difficulty with which machines learn words in different categories is a good predictor of the difficulty with which children learn words in those categories, and that including this measure improves prediction of children's word learning over just using word frequency.
-Subsequent analyses demonstrate that the performance of the computer vision systems is correlated with human judgments of the ``concreteness'' of a word, providing an automated measure of this widely-used subjective quantity.
+We also show that the performance of the computer vision systems is correlated with human judgments of the ``concreteness'' of a word, which is known to predict AoA.
+Computer vision models thus provide an automated measure of this subjective quantity.

 While human children and deep neural networks for object classification and image captioning are presumably quite different kinds of systems, discovering parallels in their performance suggests that some aspects of the difficulty with which different kinds of words are learned is a consequence of the nature of the problem itself.
-Just as the statistics of the linguistic input to children play a key role in understanding language acquisition \cite{montag2015words,laing2020babble,bergelson2017nature}, the statistics of correspondences between that linguistic input and the world that it describes are significant.
+Just as the statistics of the linguistic input to children play a key role in understanding language acquisition \citep{montag2015words,laing2020babble,bergelson2017nature}, the statistics of correspondences between that linguistic input and the world that it describes are significant.
 Our results demonstrate how improvements in computer vision systems offer new opportunities for the scientific study of child development.